peterhinch/micropython-async/TUTORIAL.md

 instances are also complete.
 At that point the callback runs.
 On its completion the coros resume.

+A special case of `Barrier` usage is where some coros are allowed to pass the barrier, registering the fact that they have done so.
+At least one coro must wait on the barrier.
+It will continue execution when all non-waiting coros have passed the barrier, and all other waiting coros have reached it.
+This can be of use when cancelling coros.
+A coro which cancels others might wait until all cancelled coros have passed the barrier as they quit.

 ###### [Jump to Contents](./TUTORIAL.md#contents)

 ## 3.4 Semaphore